Find Affordable College Courses

 17 Yearly Graduations

 The 10th most popular school in the country for health and wellness majors who are seeking their master's degree is University of Alabama at Birmingham.
 Roughly 22,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,568 per year, while in-state graduate students, on average, pay $8,100 per year.
-For the 2020-2021 academic year, 17 master's degrees were handed out to health and wellness majors at UAB.
-About 94% of this group were women, and 76% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,832 per year, while in-state graduate students, on average, pay $8,424 per year.
+During the most recent year for which we have data, 17 people received their master's degree in health and wellness from UAB.
+Around 82% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 #11